scotow/mego/README.md

 Indeed, Mega allows users to download a few (apparently not fixed) number of GB per day (once again, apparently not fixed).

 By default `megatools dl` only retries 3 times when this error occurred, preventing the download of file during the night or while being away from the computer.
-To fix this problem, `mego` check the error code returned by `megatools dl`, and retry if the command failed.
+To fix this problem, `mego` checks the error code returned by `megatools dl`, and retry if the command failed.

 #### List of files

-Another problem that I found while using `megatools dl` is the lack of options to download multiple files at once, and keeping track of the done ones.
+Another problem that I found while using `megatools dl` is the lack of options to download multiple files at once, and keeping track of the completed ones.

 To solve this problem, `mego` accepts as arguments a path of file(s) containing a list of Mega download links. `mego` will open the file and start downloading the files listed in it.
 Once the download of the file successfully terminated, `mego` will add a `#` before the link and write it in the file, preventing the next execution to re-download the file. `mego` will also mark invalid links it found with the `#-` string.